Cracks, Joints &

 Yes — and we treat them as the same service.
 Both unplanned cracks and intentional control or expansion joints are sealed using the same professional-grade flexible sealant.
 We commonly handle both in a single visit, so you get everything done at once.

 Yes, we can repair cracks in stamped, stained, and decorative concrete.
-We take extra care to minimize visual impact and can often color-match for better results.
+We take extra care to minimize visual impact during the repair.

 Hairline cracks (less than 1/8 inch) are often cosmetic and may not need immediate repair.
 However, sealing them prevents water intrusion that can cause larger problems over time.
 We'll give you an honest assessment.